pythianali/TF-Ansible-ELK/README.md

 cd MyProjectFolder
 git submodule update --init --recursive --remote
 ```
 Create a credentials file.
-Update values accordingly for AWS keys
+Update values accordingly for AWS keys.
+In this case creds.tf was used.
 ```

 variable "AWS_ACCESS_KEY" {